AkshayBhujbal1995/Crust-to-Crumb-Understanding-Pizza-Sales-Metrics-using-SQL/README.md

 ## Contents

 - `Pizza Sales Analytics SQL script.sql`: SQL queries used for data analysis, categorized into basic, intermediate, and advanced levels.
-- `Pizza.pdf`: Presentation slides summarizing the project findings, recommendations, and conclusions.
+- `Pizza Sales.pdf`: Presentation slides summarizing the project findings, recommendations, and conclusions.
 - `data/`: Directory containing the datasets used in the analysis.

 ## Getting Started